Katya

 Dosage and usage

 You should take one Katya tablet every day at the same time for 21 days, followed by a 7-day break without pills.
 Swallow the tablet whole with water if needed.
 Remember to start your next pack after the 7-day break even if you haven't finished your menstrual bleeding.
 If you miss a dose, take it as soon as you remember, and continue taking the remaining tablets at the usual time.
 If you vomit within 3-4 hours of taking a tablet, it may not have been fully absorbed, so take another tablet.
 The effects of Katya last for the 24-hour period until your next dose.
-If you experience persistent vomiting or diarrhea, contraceptive effectiveness may be reduced, so use additional non-hormonal contraception during these episodes.
+If you experience persistent vomiting or diarrhoea, contraceptive effectiveness may be reduced, so use additional non-hormonal contraception during these episodes.

 What Katya contains